KSneijders/AoE2ScenarioParser/README.md

 # AoE2ScenarioParser
 This is a project for editing parts of an `aoe2scenario` file from **Age of Empires 2 Definitive Edition** outside of the in-game editor.
 Documentation can be found on the [readthedocs] page.
+Examples can be found in the cheatsheets.

+- [Triggers Cheatsheet]
+- [Units Cheatsheet]
+- [Datasets Cheatsheet]

 [readthedocs]: https://aoe2scenarioparser.readthedocs.io/en/master/
+[Triggers Cheatsheet]: ./cheatsheets/TRIGGERS.md
+[Units Cheatsheet]: ./cheatsheets/UNITS.md
+[Datasets Cheatsheet]: ./cheatsheets/DATASETS.md

 # Progress
 Current up-to-date progress can be found on the [changelog.md] page.